composer22/clidemo/docker/README.md

 A docker image for clidemo.
 This is created as a single "static" executable using a lightweight image.

-First, docker creates a container and new image to compile a static executable using the google/golang:1.4 image.
-Second, docker is used to create a smaller container (using the scratch image) with only this executable.
-Finally, the working space builder container and image is deleted.

 To make:

 cd docker